 BREVARD COUNTY SPORTS HISTORY: Mustangs 1972 Champs Set Benchmark For Excellence

-EDITOR’S NOTE: With the 2016 prep football regular season over, and playoff season underway, we though it appropriate to republish this Peter Kerasotis story about the Merritt Island Mustang’s legendary 1972 team that went 13-0 en route to a state championship.
+EDITOR’S NOTE: With the 2017 prep football regular season almost over, and the playoff season will soon be underway, we though it appropriate to republish this 2012 Peter Kerasotis story about the Merritt Island Mustang’s legendary 1972 team that went 13-0 en route to a state championship.

 MERRITT ISLAND, FLORIDA – Forty years?
 Has it really been 40 years?